-As soon as I found out that Karen Schaler was the screenwriter for A Christmas Prince (the fantastic holiday movie trilogy on Netflix), I knew I had to read her books.
+As soon as I found out that author Karen Schaler was also the screenwriter for A Christmas Prince (the fantastic holiday movie series on Netflix), I knew I had to read her books.
 I added a couple of her titles to my December reading list in 2020, in hopes of a little extra Christmas cheer.
 I was not at all disappointed with Finding Christmas, the first of the books I read by her.

 I practically inhaled this book over the course of three days.
 I probably could have read it quicker, but I actually wanted to savor it and take my time because it was just that adorable.
 Once I picked it up, I had a really hard time putting it down.
 Immediately after finishing this novel, I wound up flying through the rest of her bibliography and loved every second of it.
 Now, I’ve read all of her books and can easily call her my favorite holiday author!

 Let me tell you why Finding Christmas is the best book to read this holiday season.

 With all the glittering decorations, twinkling lights, snow angels, gingerbread men and mistletoe, Christmas is Emmie’s first love.